With the help of order attachment extension, the customers can upload file attachments in their orders.

 Attachment Status –

 After adding the attachment, the admin will have three attachment status (approve, disapprove, and delete).
-The admin can select the attachment and change the status of attachment as shown in the image below.
+The admin can select the attachment and change the status of the attachment as shown in the image below.

 Four Attachment Status: –